ChuksJoshuaa/Hotel_Management_System_Django/README.md

 ## Built With

-- [Python 3](https://www.python.org/) - Programming language that lets you work quickly and integrate systems more effectively
+- [Python 3](https://www.python.org/) - Programming language that lets you work quickly and integrate systems more effectively.

 - [Javascript](https://www.javascript.com) - It is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.